AnalyticalGraphicsInc/gltf-vscode/README.md

 ## Extension Settings

+* `glTF.defaultV1Engine` - Choose the default 3D engine that will render a glTF 1.0 model in the preview window.

-`glTF.defaultEngine` - Allows you to choose the default 3D engine that will render the model in the preview window.
+* `glTF.defaultV2Engine` - Choose the default 3D engine that will render a glTF 2.0 model in the preview window.

 ## Source code